Updated: Feb 18

 El Shatt, Egypt

 Situated in the inhospitable desert of the Sinai peninsula just a few hundred meters away from the Suez Canal and the city of Suez, Egypt is an area called El Shatt, which was the location of a refugee camp during WWII where thousands of Yugoslav residents were evacuated to from 1944 to 1946.
 As German Army offensives intensified along the Adriatic coast during 1944, Partisan command attempted to evacuate roughly 30,000 at-risk civilians, who were mostly from towns and villages along the Dalmatian zone.
 Efforts were first attempted to evacuate them to Italy, however, because of a lack of resources in Italy at that time, they were diverted to refugee camps in the El Shatt British-occupied Egypt.
 A fascinating set of photos from the camp can be seen at this Daily Mail article.
 While the Yugoslav refugees were indeed safe at this location, over 825 of them succumb to the extreme heat and poor conditions of the camp.
-A memorial cemetery was established at the camp's site directly after WWII, however, the region of El Shatt became dangerous in the decades after WWII as a result of the Arab–Israeli conflict.
-After the tensions of that conflict eased in the early 1980s, bronze memorial sculpture was unveiled at the site in 1985.
-Titled "Mother" or "Mother Dalmatia", the sculpture depicts a 3m tall matronly female figure which was created by Belgrade sculptor Miodrag Živković [profile page].
-This memorial and cemetery complex appears in good condition from the looks of recent photos, however, I was unable to find any reports of any commemorative events being held here any time recently.
+A memorial cemetery was established in 1946 at the camp's site directly after WWII, during which time a concrete cast memorial statue was erected at its center titled "Mother" or "Mother Dalmatia".
+The sculpture depicts a 3m tall matronly female figure in a traditional costume which was created by Dalmatian sculptor Ante Kostović.
+However, the region of El Shatt became dangerous in the decades after WWII as a result of the Arab–Israeli conflict.
+During this conflict, the El Shatt cemetery was badly damaged and Kostović's "Mother" memorial sculpture was completely destroyed.
+After the tensions of that conflict eased in the early 1980s, Kostović returned to the site and rebuilt the memorial sculpture, this time cast in bronze.
+It was officially unveiled in 1985.
+Also during that same year, he unveiled a smaller duplicate version of the "Mother" memorial sculpture in his hometown of the small Dalmatian island of Drvenik Veli.
+This memorial and cemetery complex at El Shatt today appears in good condition from the looks of recent photos, however, I was unable to find any reports of any commemorative events being held here any time recently.
 The exact coordinates for this site are 30°02'10.2"N, 32°36'47.7"E.

 Punta Arenas, Chile